America is building another big wall. This one will protect New York

 "The longer we take to mitigate against climate change, the more expensive it's going to be to adapt to a changing climate," O'Donnell said.

 CNN's Swati Gupta contributed to this report.
+Correction: This story has been updated to correctly reflect the estimated reduction in storm damage costs.